aidanogr/SwapCommand/README.md

 # Download instructions
-Once the project folder has been cloned, you may either run it yourself in Visual Studio or simply go to Debug -> SwapTesterVS.exe and run application.
+Once the project folder has been cloned, you may either run it yourself in Visual Studio or simply open .exe to test, select a text and hit F10